hiimvikash/docker/readme.md

 - Here redis is connecting in `redis://redis:6379`
 - postgress `host=db` & `port=5432`
 ![image](https://github.com/user-attachments/assets/cc560f86-1137-48ce-ba3c-b399ca092c9e)
-- You can remove PORT MAPPING for redis and db service from docker-compose.yml file and PORT mapping for backend service.
+- You can remove PORT MAPPING for redis and db service from docker-compose.yml file and add PORT mapping for backend service.